 2. Dine in.

 When you’ve budgeted for picking up the tab for a celebratory family meal at your favorite restaurant, it can be a great gift that brings everyone together – literally.
 But if you haven’t financially prepared for a big night out with the whole extended crew, the final cost of the festivities can really sneak up on you.
 Say you venture out with a party of 15 family members.
 At even just $10 an entree, if you add in appetizers, desserts, cups of cocoa for the kids, eggnog (or something a little more “grown up” for the adults), and any other extras… Whew, that’s going to be a credit card statement to remember!
 But what if you planned a night in with the family instead?
 The whole point is just being together, right?
-Have a potluck or pizza night (try retailmenot.com for setting up your own “hot cocoa bar”.)
+Have a potluck or pizza night (try retailmenot.com for online coupons!).
+The warmth and comfort of home.
+Baking cookies.
+Holiday music in the background.
+You can still enjoy cups of cocoa and eggnog, but at a fraction of the cost.
+(Here are some ideas for setting up your own “hot cocoa bar”.)

 3. Stay with relatives when you travel home for the holidays.

 This practice is standard for some, but if this suggestion makes your face flush or your blood run cold, this may help you change your mind: the average hotel stay costs $127.69 per night (and that’s not even including taxes and fees).
 Let’s say you’re heading to the town where you grew up for 4 days and 3 nights.
 The 3 nights at a hotel are going to cost you…

 - $127.69 x 3 = $383.07